planetaska/ghostblade/README.md

 ttttttttttt
 ```

+### Map Customization

+You can modify existing maps or create new ones by editing or adding a map file.
+If you add a new map, be sure to update the `max_levels` value in `game.rb`.

 ## Contributing
 This is a personal study project.
 However, if you'd like to create your own version of the game, please feel free to fork this repository.